Jérôme Valcke: Suspension extended

 On 24 March 2021, his first suspension which was due to expire in October 2025, was extended by six years until 2031.

 Personal life

 Besides his first language, French, Valcke speaks English, German and Spanish.
-He is married to Ornella, because of whom he obtained South African citizenship, and has two sons and one daughter.
+He is married to Ornella Stocchi, because of whom he obtained South African citizenship, and has one son and one daughter (Matteo Valcke and Valentina Valcke).